cloudevents/sdk-csharp/docs/guide.md

 We would recommend using a single JSON implementation across an application where possible, for simplicity and consistency.

+Each JSON implementation provides a general-purpose event formatter (`JsonEventFormatter`) and a single-type event formatter (`JsonEventFormatter<T>`).
+The single-type event formatter will automatically deserialize to the type argument for `T`, using the underlying JSON API.
+These single-type event formatters are only suitable where the data is expected to be represented via JSON as well as the "envelope" of the structured mode message.

 ## Sample code for protocol bindings and event formatters

 Sample code for creating a CloudEvent and using it to populate an